jackdesert/jackdesert.github.io/_posts/2018-07-05-common-challenges-uwsgi-nginx.markdown

 required in order to get all the pieces working end to end.
 Specifically, those hurdles are:

-1. Invoke uWSGI with proper Entry Point and Callable
+1. uWSGI Invocation with Proper Entry Point and Callable
+2. Make Python Packages Available to Masquerading User
+3. Getting Nginx Write Access to the Unix Socket

 The code used for this tutorial is available at .